git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ## Abstract

 This project focuses to improve yt's test framework.
-At present, yt's code coverage is only 26% and the test runtime is approximately 45 minutes.
+At present, yt's python code coverage is only 25% (unit and answer testing) and the test runtime is approximately 45 minutes.
 The aim of this project is to increase code coverage and reduce test runtime.

 First, I propose the use of [Coveralls](https://coveralls.io/), which is a tool to monitor the code coverage and is free for open source repositories.
 This would not only help in analyzing the key areas that need immediate attention for coverage but will also help in maintaining higher code coverage for future developments.